r4space/sUAS-ODK-forms/README.md

 ###Step2: Try entering data
-1. In ODK app > Main Menue > "Get Blank Form" > download which ever you want
+1. In ODK app > Main Menu > "Get Blank Form" > download which ever you want
-2. Main Menue > "Fill Blank Form" > select which ever you wish and fill it in by swiping left
+2. Main Menu > "Fill Blank Form" > select which ever you wish and fill it in by swiping left
 3. Name and save form
-4. Main Menue > "Send Finalised Form"  to submit it to the Aggregate server
+4. Main Menu > "Send Finalised Form"  to submit it to the Aggregate server
 ![](./images/Android4s.png)
   ![](./images/Android2s.png)     ![](./images/Android1s.png)